Hispanic and Latino Americans in politics: Political interest and participation among Latinos

-A study by Professor Maria E. Len-Ríos of the University of Georgia suggests that Latinos’ level of political interest is positively associated with their level of engagement.
+A study by Professor Maria E. Len-Ríos of the University of Georgia suggests that Latinos' level of political interest is positively associated with their level of engagement.
 Len-Ríos collected data from a national survey of 434 Latinos, 26.8% of whom said that they were interested in politics.
-Additionally, one in five people reported interacting with a campaign on social media; 6% had donated to a campaign before; and one in ten had sent an email to their elected representatives.
+One in five people reported interacting with a campaign on social media; 6% had donated to a campaign before; and one in ten had sent an email to their elected representatives.
 The percentage of Latinos whom find it important to donate money to campaign issues, work together on community problems, and to attend protests on salient issues, is higher than those for their white counterparts.
 Social media has also been used prevalently as a political tool for Latinos, especially Latino youth.
 Over 1/3 of the respondents to the CMPS survey use social media to discuss politics.
 Between the political interest and political participation variables there was a statistically significant correlation.
 In other words, individuals who were interested in politics were more involved in politics than people who were less interested.